eminent02/Weather-Data-Pipeline/README.md

 pip install -r requirements.txt
 ####Set up the necessary configuration parameters in .env file.
 ## Usage
-Ensure that the required dependencies and configuration are set up correctly.
+* Ensure that Airflow is up and running, and the necessary connections and variables are configured.
-#### Run the main pipeline script:
+* Copy the DAG file weather_pipeline.py to the DAGs directory of your Airflow installation.
-python pipeline.py
+* Trigger the DAG in the Airflow UI or use the Airflow CLI to start the pipeline execution.
-The pipeline will automatically fetch real-time weather data, transform it, and load it into the data warehouse.
+* The pipeline will automatically fetch real-time weather data, transform it, and load it into the data warehouse.
-Monitor the logs and output for any errors or issues during the pipeline execution.
+* Monitor the Airflow UI or logs for any errors or issues during the pipeline execution.

 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.